abelardopardo/ontask_b/docs_src/Tutorial/Tasks/zip_download.rst

    :align: center
    :width: 100%

 Click finish and verify that the table in the workflow contains two additional columns: ``Identifier`` and ``Full name``.
-Go to the *Actions* page and click in the link to generate a ZIP file for one of the personalized text actions.
+Go to the *Actions* page and click on the link to generate a ZIP file for one of the personalized text actions.
 Select now the column ``Identifier`` as the first name prefix and the column ``Full name`` as the second column prefix.
 Choose additional file name suffix (or leave it empty), and *click the option for the ZIP to be uploaded to Moodle*.

 .. figure:: /scaptures/tutorial_action_zip.png
    :align: center